Harry-027/JustImagine/README.md

 ---

 ## 🎨 Usage Guide
+1. **Enter Google Gemini ApiKey** - Enter the ApiKey and click add button.
+This will save & store the ApiKey for later use.
-1. **Upload an Image** – Click the upload button and select an image.
+2. **Upload an Image** – Click the upload button and select an image.
-2. **Enter a Prompt** – Describe how you want the image to be edited (e.g., "Make it black and white").
+3. **Enter a Prompt** – Describe how you want the image to be edited (e.g., "Make it black and white").
-3. **Process the Image** – Click the "Edit" button to apply AI-powered modifications.
+4. **Process the Image** – Click the "Edit" button to apply AI-powered modifications.
-4. **Download the Edited Image** – Save the result locally.
+5. **Download the Edited Image** – Save the result locally.

 ---